jvaubourg/puppetlabs-nginxpack/README.md

 ###Port redirection

-Proxy and redirection vhots use the first value of `domains` when `to_domain` is absent.
+Proxy and redirection vhosts use the first value of `domains` when `to_domain` is absent.

 ####Seamlessly

-Your webapp listen on port 8080 but you want use it on port 80 without change its configuration:
+Your out-of-the-box webapp listens on port 8080 but you want use it on port 80 without modifying its configuration:

-    nginxpack::vhost::proxy { 'webapp':
+    nginxpack::vhost::proxy { 'mywebapp':
       domains => [ 'example.com' ],
       to_port => 8080,
     }

 ####Not Seamlessly

-Visible location switch (the client will see his URL transforming: _example.com/.*_ => *example.com:8080/$1*) means redirection:
+Visible location switching (the client will see his URL transformation: _http://example.com/.*_ => *http://example.com:8080/$1*) means redirection:

     nginxpack::vhost::redirection { 'webapp':
       domains => [ 'example.com' ],